-U.S. Embassy in Kabul issues warning to Americans not to travel there
+Citing ‘security threats,’ U.S. Embassy in Kabul warns Americans to not travel to the Kabul airport

-The U.S. Embassy in Kabul issued a travel warning on Saturday, telling Americans not to go to the airport unless advised by an official government representative.
+The U.S. Embassy in Kabul issued a travel warning on Saturday, telling Americans in Afghanistan not to go to the airport unless advised by an official government representative.

 The embassy cited “potential security threats” outside the airport gates as Afghanistan faces a tumultuous and dangerous situation on the ground prompted by a forced takeover by the Taliban.